TriEmbed/quercus/hardware/README.md

 14. Supply regulator must not burn finger at max current (finger guard?)
 15. Settle on power and user LEDs
 16. Jumper to disable user LED
-17. Dependency on decent 830 position solderless breadboard or else board is "insert only" and inexperienced people will not be able to get board out of breadboard without breaking a trace, breaking the board, bending pins, yada yada.
-Recommend Global Specialties or Twin Industries.
+17. Dependency on decent 830 position solderless breadboard or else board is "insert only" and inexperienced people will not be able to get board out of breadboard without breaking a trace, breaking the board, bending pins, etc. Recommend Global Specialties or Twin Industries.